Gartner Magic Quadrant

 Keep in mind that focusing on the leaders' quadrant isn't always the best course of action.
 There are good reasons to consider market challengers.
 And a niche player may support your needs better than a market leader.
 It all depends on how the provider aligns with your business goals.

-How Do Magic Quadrants Work?
+How does a Gartner Magic Quadrant Work?

 Leaders execute well against their current vision and are well positioned for tomorrow.